-The Americans with Disabilities Act (ADA) is a federal law that bans organizations from discriminating against people with disabilities in the course of doing business.
+Indeed, the need to provide access to all is protected by the Americans with Disabilities Act.
+Passed in 1990, the ADA is a federal law that bans organizations from discriminating against people with disabilities in the course of doing business.

-Since using the Internet to serve and inform customers is very much a part of the way we do business, organizations’ websites are unequivocally covered by this law.
-These websites must not contain barriers – it must be possible for people to use them even if the individuals are blind, deaf or have a mobility-related disability, for instance.
+Because using the Internet to serve and inform customers is very much a part of the way we do business, organizations’ websites are unequivocally covered by this law.
+Websites are not allowed to have barriers – it must be possible for people to use them even if the individuals are blind, deaf or have a mobility-related disability, for instance.

-The Department of Justice (DOJ) has signalled numerous times that websites are expected to comply with the ADA under Title III (businesses open to the public).
+The Department of Justice (DOJ) has signaled numerous times that websites are expected to comply with the ADA under Title III (businesses open to the public).
 Websites must be just as accessible to people with disabilities as they are to people who don’t have disabilities.
-Online digital content must follow the technical requirements of the Web Content Accessibility Guidelines (WCAG) 2.0.
+Online digital content must follow the technical requirements of the Web Content Accessibility Guidelines (WCAG) 2.0.¹

-Just this past January, the DOJ announced a settlement with Astria Health, the non-profit parent organization of multiple Washington healthcare centers, after a deafblind patient was not provided with appropriate accommodations at a medical clinic and subsequently filed a complaint.
-As part of the agreement, Astria Health was required to ensure that all new and updated web content and apps comply with WCAG 2.01.
+Last year, the DOJ announced a settlement with Astria Health, the non-profit parent organization of multiple Washington healthcare centers, after a deaf and blind patient was not provided with appropriate accommodations at a medical clinic and subsequently filed a complaint.
+As part of the agreement, the court forced Astria Health to ensure that all new and updated web content and apps comply with WCAG 2.0.

 In another recent case, a settlement was reached with the City and County of Denver, Colorado.
-The backstory is that the DOJ has been systematically evaluating the ADA compliance of communities all over the United States as part of an initiative called Project Civic Access, to ensure that they aren’t discriminating against their citizens with disabilities.
+For context, the DOJ has been systematically evaluating ADA compliance in communities across the U.S. as part of an initiative called Project Civic Access, to ensure that they aren’t discriminating against disabled citizens.

 As part of Project Civic Access, public places like libraries and parks are surveyed to check for physical barriers.
 But website compliance is another important part of ensuring that people can participate fully in their own communities.
 Naturally, if someone cannot register for a program or pay a tax bill online because the website isn’t accessible, they are unfairly shut out.